-The eighth edition of the International Documentary Festival Visioni dal Mondo will take place in Milan from Thursday 15 to Sunday 18 September 2022.
+The ninth edition of the International Documentary Festival Visioni dal Mondo will take place in Milan from Thursday 14 to Sunday 17 September 2023.

 Litta TheaterLitta Theater

 The Litta is the oldest theater in activity in Milan; located in the historic center, occupies a wing of the noble Arese Litta, whose construction took place in the seventeenth and eighteenth centuries.
 Palazzo Litta, today considered one of the most significant works of late Lombard Baroque architecture, represented, until the end of the last century, one of the liveliest cultural, political and economic centers of the city.

 The Teatro Litta, home to the projections, with a capacity of 200 seatswill be the venue for the Italian Feature Film Contest, New Talent First Feature Contest and Visioni Incontra.

 Via S. Pietro All’Orto, 9 – 20121 Milano

 Founded in 1948, and dedicated to the homonymous mask, symbol of Freedom, Cinema Arlecchino represents a model of modern art cinema, unique in the city of Milan.
 Today, Cineteca Milano Arlecchino offers a programme that combines exceptional appointments and first screenings with wide-ranging reviews of great classics and great authors of international cinema, to invite spectators to dream once again at the theatre.

 The cinema, with a capacity of 250 seats, will host the International Contest film screenings.